 JVET-L0217 Non-CE1: Relation Between QT/BT/TT Split Constraint Syntax Elements [H. Gao, S. Esenlik, J. Chen, B. Wang, A.M.
 Kotra (Huawei)]

+It is proposed to signal the QT, BT and TT split size and depth limitations differentially in order to guarantee complete partitioning of the picture frame.
+It is asserted that the ambiguities in the VVC draft [1] are resolved with the proposed changes.

+There could be ambiguities in the current signalling of constraints.
+Proponents should clarify with B. Bross if this is a viable solution and report back.
+Revisit.

 JVET-L0540 Cross-check of L0217: Non-CE1: Relation Between QT/BT/TT Split Constraint Syntax Elements [J. Ma (HHI)] [late] [miss]